 Steam is great for loosening tough stains as well as wrinkles.
 Steam can also refresh clothes as well without a washing cycle.
 We also wrote a post about steam washers.

-Also, Maytag has a few interesting features such as presoak and Adaptive Cold Wash Technology.
+Another machine to consider right now is the Maytag, which is $999 after $210 in rebates.
+Maytag has a few interesting features such as Presoak and Adaptive Cold Wash Technology.
 Combined with HE Detergent, Maytag cleans the best in cold water.
 It is large at 4.3 cu. ft. capacity and has a 12-hour tumble cycle.

 Top Laundry Pairs